NetTopologySuite/NetTopologySuite.IO.ShapeFile/src/NetTopologySuite.IO.Esri.Core/README.md

 ﻿# NetTopologySuite.IO.Esri.Core

 This library provides forward-only readers and writers for [Esri shapefiles](https://support.esri.com/en/white-paper/279).
-It is vanilla .NET Standard 2.0 library without any dependices.
+It is vanilla .NET Standard 2.0 library without any dependencies.

 ## Dbf